randomguy70/Klick-Klack/readme.md

 ## Contributing

-If you encounter bugs, have questions, or just want to geek out about typing biometrics — **please reach out** or open an issue.
+If you encounter bugs, have questions, or just want to geek out about typing biometrics — **please reach out** to me at valley.goals7714@eagereverest.com or open an issue.
 I'd love to hear from you.

 ---